Can a Lutheran Be a Catholic Godparent? Get the Facts

-Christians take seriously the task of raising up their children to follow the ways of God.
+Christians take seriously the task of raising their children to follow the ways of God.
 Several church traditions believe that godparents should assist in a child’s spiritual upbringing.
 Because various Christian traditions approach this role differently, some might wonder if a Lutheran can be a Catholic godparent.

 What is the rationale behind prohibiting non-Catholics from taking on the responsibility of being a godparent?
 Does the Lutheran church have similar parameters?
 Read on to learn answers to these questions and others.

-The Roman Catholic church has unwavering qualifications for who can be a godparent, because traditionally they play an important role in raising children.
-The godparents of a Catholic infant must be Catholic according to Canon Law:
+The Roman Catholic church has unwavering qualifications for who can be a godparent because they traditionally play an essential role in raising children.

-[A godparent must] “be a Catholic who has been confirmed and has already received the most holy sacrament of the Eucharist and who leads a life of faith in keeping with the function to be taken on” (see all the qualifications at the end of his page)
+The godparents of a Catholic infant must be Catholic according to Canon Law: [A godparent must] “be a Catholic who has been confirmed and has already received the holiest sacrament of the Eucharist and who leads a life of faith in keeping with the function to be taken on.”
+(Canon Law 872, emphasis added.)
+See all the qualifications at the end of his page.

 Baptism for a Catholic is not merely symbolic.
-It is requirement for salvation.
+It is a requirement for salvation.
 When a priest baptizes an infant, God frees the child from sin, implants in them the character of Christ, and joins them to the church body.
 Somewhat mysteriously, the child then possesses faith in God.
 (Also see Do Lutherans Believe You Can Lose Your Salvation?)

-The job of godparents is to help ensure that the child remains in good standing in the church and in a right relationship with God until the day of their confirmation.
-During confirmation, the priest anoints the adolescent with oil, and the child then receives the full outpouring of the Holy Spirit.
-[1]
+The job of godparents is to help ensure that the child remains in good standing in the church and has a right relationship with God until the day of their confirmation.

-Because baptism and confirmation play such an important role in a child’s life, it’s important that godparents have the same belief system as the parents.
-Every baptized child learns the responsibilities of being a Christian, and more specifically being a Catholic.
-(Also see Lutheran Bible vs Catholic Bible: What’s the Difference?)
+Therefore, every baptized child learns the responsibilities of being a Christian, specifically a Catholic.
+(Also see Lutheran Bible vs. Catholic Bible: What’s the Difference?)

-Godparents must attend Mass
+Godparents Must Attend Mass

-One of the primary requirements for godparents is that they are regularly attending Mass.
-Godparents model the important duty of attending Mass in a Catholic’s life.
-Mass is where the child will one day receive the Eucharist, which is an essential means of grace in a Catholic’s spiritual life.
+Mass is where the child will one day receive the Eucharist, an essential means of grace in a Catholic’s spiritual life.
 (Also see Why Do Lutherans Make the Sign of the Cross?)

 Godparents should also be modeling a chaste and moral life.
 Children must learn the distinction between venial and mortal sins and how to avoid each.
 In many ways, godparents represent the corporate body of the church.

-When a child attends the confirmation ceremony they are not just continuing along their own personal journey of following Christ, they are also joining a community.
 Godparents assist the child in learning the rules and mission of that community.
 [2] (Also see What Do Lutherans Believe About Mary?)

-What role can Lutherans have in a Catholic baptism?
+What Role Can Lutherans Have in a Catholic Baptism?

 The only role that Lutherans can have in a Catholic baptism is that of a witness.
 A witness is a baptized person of the Christian faith who is not a Catholic.
-This is a role that is fitting for people that care deeply for a child’s wellbeing, but stand outside the community of Catholicism.
-(Also see Lutherans vs Episcopalians: What’s the Difference?)

-• Second, Lutheranism and Catholicism both practice infant baptism.
+- Second, Lutheranism and Catholicism both practice infant baptism.

 With these things in mind, Lutheran witnesses can still generally support a child in their Catholic upbringing.
 (Also see Do Lutherans Pray the Rosary?)

-Could a Catholic be a Godparent in a Lutheran church?
+Could a Catholic Be a Godparent in a Lutheran Church?

-Lutherans are less uniform in their qualifications of who can be a godparent.
-The Evangelical Lutheran Church in America allows any Christian, including Catholics, to be godparents.
-In fact, even atheists and agnostics can be godparents, so long as at least one of the godparents is a Christian.
+Even atheists and agnostics can be godparents, so long as at least one of the godparents is a Christian.
 (Also see What Is the Most Conservative Lutheran Synod?)

-Furthermore, the gender of the godparents does not matter.
-There could be three female godparents or just one male godparent.
-On the other hand, the Evangelical Lutheran Synod, which is another major Lutheran denomination in the United States, strongly suggests that sponsors (i.e. godparents) should be Lutherans.
+On the other hand, the Evangelical Lutheran Synod, another major Lutheran denomination in the United States, strongly suggests that sponsors (i.e., godparents) should be Lutherans.

-Their rationale of the ELS runs along similar lines as that of Catholics: Lutheran parents should desire that their child’s godparents share the same core belief system as themselves.
-After all, the role of godparent is to bring up children in correct spiritual teaching and behavior.
-(Also see Lutheran vs non-Denominational: What’s the Difference?)
+Their rationale for the ELS is similar to that of Catholics: Lutheran parents should desire that their child’s godparents share the same core belief system as themselves.

-Like in Catholicism, godparents begin their role at a child’s baptism, which usually occurs as an infant.
+Like Catholicism, godparents begin their role at a child’s baptism, usually as an infant.
 Lutherans believe that baptism initiates saving faith in the heart of the infant.
 It is a godparent’s job to assist parents in instructing the child in the ways of the Christian faith.
 (Also see Do Lutherans Believe in Angels?)

-Canon 872 Insofar as possible, a person to be baptized is to be given a sponsor who assists an adult in Christian initiation or together with the parents presents an infant for baptism.
+Canon 872 Insofar as possible, a person to be baptized is to be given a sponsor who assists an adult in Christian initiation or together with the parents, presents an infant for baptism.
 A sponsor also helps the baptized person to lead a Christian life in keeping with baptism and to fulfill faithfully the obligations inherent in it.

 Canon 873 There is to be only one male sponsor or one female sponsor or one of each.

-Canon 874 To be permitted to take on the function of sponsor a person must:
+Canon 874 To be permitted to take on the function of sponsor, a person must:

 (1) be designated by the one to be baptized, by the parents or the person who takes their place, or in their absence by the pastor or minister and have the aptitude and intention of fulfilling this function;

-(2) have completed the sixteenth year of age, unless the diocesan bishop has established another age, or the pastor or minister has granted an exception for a just cause;
+(2) have completed the sixteenth year of age unless the diocesan bishop has established another age or the pastor or minister has granted an exception for a just cause;

 (3) be a Catholic who has been confirmed and has already received the most holy sacrament of the Eucharist and who leads a life of faith in keeping with the function to be taken on;